 Significance of Nose Pin

 In many traditions, Nose piercing is celebrated as a holy ritual.
 It also promotes the health of women.
 The Ayurveda too notes the link between nose piercing and the reproductive health of the woman.
+Hence in Indian tradition women wear the Nath as part of their day-to-day jewellery.

 Significance of Maang Tika